plainionist/Plainion.GraphViz/docs/HowTos/Import graphs from source code.md

 ---
-title: How to import graphs from source code?
+title: Import graphs from source code
+section: How to ...
-navigation_weight: 102
+navigation_weight: 100
 ---

 Use the "Tools" button from the toolbar to load graphs from other "sources".